The Story of Taman Ujung

 Things to do in Taman Ujung, Bali

-The incredible site of the Ujung Water Palace spans about 10 hectares of land and has many interesting sights to explore.
-Roam through the different gardens, past ancient architectural structures, and discover the various reservoirs.
-Visiting the Taman Ujung water temple is a must-do, especially when exploring the area’s other incredible destinations, such as Sidemen or Amed
+We really enjoyed exploring the Ujung Water Palace and its 10 hectares of land, which has many interesting sights.
+Roam through the different gardens and past ancient architectural structures, and discover the various reservoirs.
+Visiting the Taman Ujung water temple is a must-do, especially when exploring the area’s other incredible destinations, such as Sidemen or Amed.

 1. Explore the Floating Palace

-At the center of the park stands the floating palace – the area’s icon.
+At the park’s center stands the floating palace – the area’s icon.
 This incredible architectural site, greatly rebuilt on its platform in the water, allows you to look at Bali’s rich cultural heritage.
-Connected by long elegant bridges with beautiful arches and detailed stone carvings, you can visit the former king’s resting place.
+Connected by long, elegant bridges with beautiful arches and detailed stone carvings, you can visit the former king’s resting place.

 As you cross the water, make sure to look up at the impressive views of Mount Agung, towering out above the building.
 Inside, you’ll be able to see the different rooms with detailed carvings, paintings, and photos of the Royal Family.
 It’s especially here where the different architectural styles come together, from colorful European glass decorations to Balinese lotus flower carvings.